Bombay Before the British: The Indo-Portuguese Layer: Overview of the project

 The Portuguese presence in the Baçaim (Vasai) District of the Northern Province between 1534 and 1739 - which included the present day region of Greater Mumbai - has left considerable traces on the present-day territory.
 These include not only ruins of military and religious structures but also structures founded by the Portuguese and later modified or rebuilt by other administrations or communities.
-Most of the Churches that cater to the Catholic population of Greater Mumbai today - the East Indians - were founded by Portuguese missionaries.
+Most of the Churches that cater to the Catholic population of Greater Mumbai today - the Bombay East Indians - were founded by Portuguese missionaries.
 Significant information exists within sixteenth and seventeenth century Portuguese sources to prove that Catholic Communities were inexistent in the Northern Province area at the time of Portuguese occupation in 1534 (although it is very probable that some Christian communities developed in the area during the 7th and 8th centuries A.D., having become defunct by the time of the Portuguese arrival).

 Beside the network of forts and churches, the Portuguese Northern Province also presented a network of villages that developed under colonial rule.
 Most of these villages were leased to Portuguese or Indo-Portuguese landed gentry.
 Especially in Salsette Island, this network of villages was still in place during the first decades of the 20th century and would later become the most important territorial matrix for the development of Suburban Mumbai.
 Indeed, the two main railway lines built during the 19th century in Salsette followed closely a pre-existing road pattern (from Kurla to Thane and from Bandra to Bhyandar) that crossed many East-Indian villages, with their distinct landscape, architecture and churches.
 It was only during the 1960s and 1970s that Mumbai's exponential growth submerged and, in many cases, erased this network of villages.
 A few survive along the northwestern coast of Salsette Island, with their unique East Indian communities and traditions.